Which are the best flood control measures for farmers

 A herd of Freshian dairy cattle grazing near a river

-Livestock exposed to floods may suffer from stress, diseases and pests.
-To avoid any post-flood losses, consider emergency vaccination for your chicken, cows, goat and sheep against flood-related diseases.
-The common ailments during and after floods are pneumonia, lumpy skin diseases and the Newcastle disease.
+Livestock exposed to floods may suffer from stress, diseases, and pests.
+To avoid any post-flood losses, consider emergency vaccination for your chicken, cows, goats, and sheep against flood-related diseases.
+The common ailments during and after floods are pneumonia, lumpy skin diseases, and Newcastle disease.

 Apart from vaccination, deworm and treat your flock grazing in flooded pastures.
 As a safety measure, move your livestock to higher ground during floods to prevent them from being washed away.